 Its interior is done with antiques and curios from France, including an ecletic array of paintings, light shades and tables.
 And a wrought-iron greeting podium at the dining room entrance.
 In a former life it was a museum turnstile in Paris.
 Technē oversaw an interior refurbishment, but the building remains structurally unchanged.

 The welcoming dining room now feels part Grand Budapest Hotel, part local pub.
-The menu features hotel classics such as chicken parmigianas and steaks (ranging from a 250 gram Wagyu for $30, up to 1.2 kilogram of Black Angus for $135 to share), alongside more refined plates such as oysters, smoked cobia or grilled calamari.
+The menu features hotel classics such as chicken parmigianas and steak, alongside more refined plates such as oysters, smoked cobia or grilled calamari.

 Walk through the main bar to the so-called “Doghouse” section for hot dogs, tinnies, and bottled cocktails.
 Try the Waterside Spritz, with elderflower, lemon, mint, berries and sparkling wine on the rooftop when its sunny.
 Chef Stuart Munroe, who previously led the kitchen at Merricote, spent one month perfecting the hot dogs, which includes a version topped with bleu d'Auvergne cheese from France.
 Equally decadent is the dessert menu’s marmalade and Jim Beam rye doughnut.